 Dr. Tanya Herring

-(PhD in Bangor University Law School, Wales, UK)
+(Ph.D. in Bangor University Law School, Wales, UK)

 Maria del Rosario Grima Algora

 She has experience working on human rights and gender, with civil society organizations and at international organizations such as the European Union Delegation to the United Nations (New York), where she mainly focused on indigenous peoples and women’s human rights.
-She is currently participating in the ICO research project on: “Indigenous women’s voices in decision-making as a means to self-determination”.
+She is currently participating in the ICO research project on “Indigenous women’s voices in decision-making as a means to self-determination”.

-Iryna Stepanova is an ICO Research Fellow with a solid background in law and a strong interest in human rights, international public law, international criminal law and taxation.
+Iryna Stepanova is an ICO Research Fellow with a solid background in law and a strong interest in human rights, international public law, international criminal law, and taxation.
 She speaks multiple languages and has work experience in the public sector, the private sector and within international organisations.

 Initially specialising in tax law, she has broadened her work to include all aspects of international human rights law.
-Iryna wrote her Master’s thesis on European Double Taxation Conventions and Human Rights in a Globalized world (2016) and highlighted taxpayer rights protection under the European Convention on Human Rights (ECHR) and European Union law, with special attention to the interface between the two legal orders.
+Iryna wrote her Master’s thesis on European Double Taxation Conventions and Human Rights in a Globalized World (2016) and highlighted taxpayer rights protection under the European Convention on Human Rights (ECHR) and European Union law, with special attention to the interface between the two legal orders.

-The study asserts that the current level of taxpayer rights implementation and protection requires a development of an International Taxpayer Bill of Rights.
+The study asserts that the current level of taxpayer rights implementation and protection requires the development of an International Taxpayer Bill of Rights.
 Thus, the project involves and explores the right to be informed; right to quality service; rights to pay no more than the correct amount of tax; right to be heard and retain representation; right to appeal; right to finality; right to privacy and confidentiality; right to a fair and just tax system.
 Based on the research, international communities are called upon to create an International Tax Court.